jaredtumiel/fastpages/_posts/2020-10-14-spinning-up-in-ai.md

 - [Active Inference and Artificial Curiosity](https://www.youtube.com/watch?v=Y1egnoCWgUg) by Karl Friston [video]
 - [Predictive Coding Workshop](https://www.youtube.com/watch?v=b1hEc6vay) by Karl Friston [video]
 - [A Tutorial on Active Inference](https://www.youtube.com/watch?v=WzFQzFZiwzk) by Maxwell Ramstead [video]
   - This is a really well explained intro to both the FEP and active inference.
-Big bonus is that it includes a great explanation of Markov Blankets, which you'll definitely want to know about!
+The big bonus is that it includes a great explanation of Markov Blankets, which you'll definitely want to know about!
 - [International Workshop on Active Inference](https://iwaiworkshop.github.io/#programme) [videos]
   - ECML-PKDD 2020 hosted the first ever International Workshop on Active Inference!
 This a big deal for the field as a whole, both because active inference got an entire workshop devoted to it at a mainstream machine learning conference, and because created a great  space to find more people working in the field!
 The video tutorials are all available to watch, and come paired with the slideshows.
 There were too many good talks to list them all, so go check the programme page above!
 Some talks I particularly enjoyed were:
     - [Active Learning and Active Inference in Exploration](https://slideslive.com/38933135/active-learning-and-active-inference-in-exploration) by Philipp Schwartenbeck